us-775/viabledata_test/README.md

 ## Assumptions made

-## What I would add with more time
+## What I would change with more time
-* Users/authentication
+* Add a users app and a custom users model depending on what the project requirements are.
-* Validation to the fields.
+* Add validation to the fields.
 Examples:
   * Sort code should be 6 digits
   * National Insurance number should follow the rules (regex-based validation would be sufficient)
-* A static type checker such as `mypy` to enforce type safety.
+* Add a static type checker such as `mypy` to enforce type safety.
 I didn't add it because getting it to behave with Django takes a bit of time and I didn't want to spend extra time doing that.